OUR RESEARCH

 Caitlyn has a B.S. in materials engineering and an M.S. in polymer science and coatings from California Polytechnic State University, San Luis Obispo.

-Mariana, a research scientist for the Materials Science Division in the Physical and Life Sciences Directorate, was thrilled to win the People’s Choice Award at Livermore’s 2021 Postdoctoral Research Slam.
-During her time as a postdoctoral researcher at LLNL, she presented her research in transforming salt cubes into a fluffy powder, called aerogel, that can be packed into panels for use as an electricity-free cooling alternative.
+Mariana Batista, a research scientist for the Materials Science Division in the Physical and Life Sciences Directorate, was thrilled to win the People’s Choice Award at LLNL’s 2021 and 2022 Postdoctoral Research Slam.
+To capture the awards, she described her research regarding transforming salt cubes into a foam aerogel that can be packed into panels for use as an electricity-free cooling alternative.
 Mariana is passionate about this project and hopes it will create affordable cooling technologies to protect the global community, reduce electricity costs and cut down carbon dioxide emissions.

-Another of her focus areas is additive manufacturing to make carbon-based electrodes for energy storage applications, an initiative that directly aligns with the Laboratory’s mission to improve the nation’s energy security.
-Her team is actively investigating new materials, designs and 3D-printing techniques to increase the energy and power densities of energy storage devices such as supercapacitors that rely on electrodes to function.
-Prior to her work at LLNL, Mariana interned at Ford Motor Company, developing hybrid cellulose composites that are eco-friendly, lightweight and provide better fuel economy for automotive applications.
+Another of her focus areas is using additive manufacturing to make carbon-based electrodes for energy storage applications, an initiative that directly aligns with the Laboratory’s mission to improve the nation’s energy security.
+Her team is actively investigating new materials, designs and additive manufacturing techniques to increase the energy and power densities of energy storage devices such as supercapacitors that rely on electrodes to function.
+Prior to her work at LLNL, Mariana interned at NASA, working with nanotechnology for sensor development, and at Ford Motor Company, developing hybrid cellulose composites that are eco-friendly, lightweight and provide better fuel economy for automotive applications.

-Mariana holds a Ph.D. in materials science and engineering from Michigan State University and a B.S. in mechatronics engineering and M.B.A. in business administration and management from the Universidad Salvador.
+Mariana holds a Ph.D. in materials science and engineering from Michigan State University.
+She earned a B.S. in mechatronics engineering and a masters in business administration and management from the Universidade Salvador.

 Our Latest News